vipulnaik/daily-updates/notes/day-job-hours.md

 This is a complementary document to the [standing plan](../standing-plan-for-the-next-few-months.md).
-Whereas the standing plan is a living document that only covers the current state (as of the most recent update), this work hours document provides more historical context on one specific aspect: work hours.
+Whereas the standing plan is a living document that only covers the current state (as of the most recent update), this document provides more historical context on one specific aspect: day job hours.

 ## Interpretation of hour measurement